madtechservices/LaravelTeams/README.md

 ### Authorization

 To ensure that incoming requests initiated by a team member can be executed by that user, the application needs to verify the permissions of the user's team.
-This verification can be done using the `hasTeamPermission` method, which is available through the `Jurager\Teams\Traits\HasTeams` trait.
+This verification can be done using the `hasTeamPermission` method, which is available through the `Madtechservices\LaravelTeams\Traits\HasTeams` trait.

 > [!NOTE]
 > In most cases, checking a user's role is often unnecessary.
 Instead, prioritize verifying specific granular permissions, as roles mainly serve to group these permissions for organizational clarity.
 Typically, you’ll use this approach within your application's [authorization policies](https://laravel.com/docs/authorization#creating-policies).